-However, many professional services firms, under utilise or even incorrectly utilise these experienced BD Managers and the end up doing a role, which wasn’t what they initially thought they had signed up for.
-In fact, they become bid writers, administrators and asked to be the silent ones taking those meeting minutes, that if we are honest pretty much no-one ever reads or refers to again.
+However, many professional services firms under utilise or even incorrectly utilise these experienced BD Managers and they end up doing a role, which wasn’t what they initially thought they had signed up for.
+In fact, they become bid writers, administrators, and are asked to be the silent ones taking meeting minutes, that (if we are honest) pretty much no-one ever reads or refers to again.

-This of course is why there is a pretty high attrition rate in the profession, many BD Managers don’t remain in their role’s for longer than 2 years and many move into completely different sectors or roles.
-For many the motivation isn’t the good salary they receive but job satisfaction.
-Individuals who look to develop client relationships and help build key client programmes and enhance the firm’s CX strategy, being asked to take minutes in internal key client meetings is a massive let down.
+This of course is why there is a pretty high attrition rate in the profession, many BD Managers don’t remain in their roles for longer than 2 years and many move into completely different sectors or roles.
+For many, the motivation isn’t the good salary they receive, but job satisfaction.
+For individuals who look to develop client relationships, help build key client programmes and enhance the firm’s CX strategy, being asked to take minutes in internal key client meetings is a massive let down.

 To unpick this a bit further, let’s start by examining why you shouldn’t ask your BD Managers to take minutes in meetings.